 This is another important role so an Associate or Bachelor’s degree and a few years of work experience are usually required to apply.
 The nice thing about this role is that after some time, a sous chef could be promoted to executive chef, so there is plenty of room to grow.

 The key is in the name with this one.
-A pastry chef is someone that specializes in making pastries, desserts, breads and other baked foods such as cakes, cookies, cupcakes, pies and ice creams.
-If you have always dreamt of running a bakery or a dessert shop, then this is definitely the role for you.
+A pastry chef is someone that specializes in making pastries, desserts, bread, and other baked foods such as cakes, cookies, cupcakes, pies, and ice creams.
+If you have always dreamt of running a bakery or a dessert shop, then this is the role for you.

 The nice thing about a pastry chef role is that there are no strict educational requirements to be one.
 An aspiring pastry chef will need a culinary certificate or diploma behind them to prove their culinary competence.

 4. Restaurant Owner / Restaurant Manager